World Governments Summit: Themes

 In 2014, themes included partnerships and innovation in government service delivery, government smart toolboxes (using information technology for citizen engagement, anti-corruption efforts and helping citizens affected by conflict) and digital government.

 In 2015, themes included smart cities, innovation, and better jobs.

 In 2016, themes included the Sustainable Development Goals, the state of sustainability, and advanced science and the future of government (robotics and artificial intelligence, genomic medicine and biometrics).
 In 2016, the summit included an inaugural Best Minister in the World award which was awarded to Greg Hunt, at that time Australian Minister of Federal Environment, later appointed as Australian Minister of Health.

 In 2017, the summit focused on four main themes: 1) climate change & food security, 2) citizen well-being & happiness, 3) government agility and geopolitics & humanitarian aid, with the goal of focusing on fundamental questions that aim to pave the way for that future across the globe.
 The summit was held under the patronage of Mohammed bin Rashid Al Maktoum, the Vice President and Prime Minister of the UAE and ruler of Dubai, and included participation of seven international organizations as strategic partners, including the International Monetary Fund, the United Nations, UNESCO, Organisation for Economic Cooperation and Development (OECD) and the World Economic Forum.

 In 2018, the themes included artificial intelligence and happiness.

 In 2023, the summit was held under the theme of “Shaping Future Governments”.
 It brought together 20 heads of state and government, 250 ministers, along with the participation of 10,000 private sector leaders, global experts, and thought leaders to tackle future opportunities, trends, and challenges.

+In 2026, The World Governments Summit 2026 took place from 3 to 5 February, with preparatory events on 1 to 2 February.
+The summit adopted the theme “Shaping Future Governments” and recorded its largest participation to date, with more than 35 heads of state, representatives from over 150 governments, and 400 speakers.
+During the opening session, Spanish Prime Minister Pedro Sánchez announced at the World Governments Summit plans to prohibit users under the age of 16 from accessing social media platforms.